dev-sanidhya/event-checkin-assignment/README.md

 ## 👥 Contributors

-- Your Name - Full Stack Developer
+- Sanidhya Shishodia - Full Stack Developer

 ## 📄 License

 This project is for educational purposes as part of a full-stack developer assignment.